Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction/README.md

 **Emails: xdchaonengli@163.com**

-Please feel free to pull request to add new resources or send emails to us for questions, discussion and collaborations.
+Please feel free to pull request to add new resources or send emails to us for questions, discussions and collaborations.

 ******